pallene-lang/pallene/doc/manual.md

 Pallene functions can be called from Lua and Pallene can call Lua functions as well.
 At a first glance, Pallene code looks similar to Lua, but with type annotations.

-Here is an example Pallene program for summing the elements in an array of floating-point numbers.
+Here is an example Pallene subroutine for summing the elements in an array of floating-point numbers.
 Note that type annotations are required for function argument and return types but for local variable declarations Pallene can often infer the types.

 ```